WALDOCOIN69/waldocoin/WordPress/WALDOCOIN-WHITEPAPER-V2.md

 WALDOcoin ("WLO") is a decentralized utility token operating on the XRP Ledger (XRPL).
 The total supply of 1,000,000,000 WLO has been fully minted and permanently locked through issuer blackholing at address rstjAWDiqKsUMhHqiJShRSkuaZ44TXZyDY.
 No additional WLO tokens can ever be created.

+**Important Disclosure:** WALDO MNFTs are digital collectibles with ecosystem utility.
+Any WALDO token allocations associated with NFT ownership are discretionary, variable, and non-guaranteed.
+These allocations do not represent revenue sharing, profit participation, dividends, or investment returns.
+NFT ownership does not create a partnership, ownership interest, or financial claim against WALDO or its operators.
+Allocations may increase, decrease, or be discontinued at any time.

 In short: Don't bet your life savings, don't sue us, and most importantly, have fun.

 ---